Real Bout Fatal Fury

 Real Bout Fatal Fury (Note: Known in Japan as Real Bout Garō Densetsu (リアルバウト餓狼伝説, Rearu Bauto Garō Densetsu).) is a 1995 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
-It is the fourth mainline installment in the Fatal Fury series, following Fatal Fury 3: Road to the Final Victory.
-It the fifth game in the series overall, and the first game of the Real Bout sub-series.
+It is the fourth mainline installment in the Fatal Fury series, following Fatal Fury 3: Road to the Final Victory, and the first game of the Real Bout sub-series.

 Ports of Real Bout Fatal Fury were released on February 23, 1996 for the Neo Geo CD in Japan and Europe, on September 20, 1996 for the Sega Saturn in Japan, which requires the 1MB RAM cartridge for the system, and on January 10, 1997 for the PlayStation also in Japan and Europe.
 (Note: An American version was advertised alongside the PlayStation ports of Samurai Shodown III and The King of Fighters '95, but was never released.)
 It was included in Fatal Fury Battle Archives Vol. 2 compilation released in February 2007 for the PlayStation 2.
 The compilation was re-released in the PlayStation Store on PlayStation 4 in March 2017.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.